Running miles and miles can be tough on your body. Chances are you will feel sore the next day.

 What are compression leggings?

-Compression leggings are types of running leggings that support and stabilise your muscles while you run by absorbing some of the strain.
+Compression leggings work by supporting and stabilising your muscles while you run by absorbing some of the strain of your workout.

 Over time your muscles can become weary and fatigued, especially if you don’t follow a proper recovery and injury prevention strategy.